-If your husky doesn’t have an established eating time, it’s extremely likely that he won’t be hungry when you put his food down.
+If your husky doesn’t have an established eating time, he won’t be hungry when you put his food down.

 One of the great benefits of having set times is that you’re training your husky to be hungry at that time of the day.
 Increasing the chance he actually wants to eat his food when you give it to him.

 Just remember that feeding times should be based on his exercise.
-Always give your husky 2 hours to digest food before exercising him, and 30 minutes after exercising before any feeding.
+Always give your husky 2 hours to digest food before exercising him, and at least 45 minutes rest after exercising before any feeding.

 4. Not Comfortable In His Environment ⭐

-Huskies are very sensitive to their environment and are very in-tune with their survival instincts.
+Huskies are sensitive to their environment and are very in-tune with their survival instincts.

 As it happens, eating is one of the times when wild animals become hyperaware, as this is often a vulnerable moment.